-Welcome to our 2019 screening schedule, a result of 100+ hours of designing, redesigning, obliterating and then crafting how your awesomeness best screens together.
-Forgive our obsession, but hey, you spent more than 100 hours creating it, so we wanted to do make sure it screens in the best light.
-Cherin Spencer Bower’s short film “An Eaglet’s First Flight” launches us at 5:00 PM on Friday, October 11, and then we land after Geoff Pingree’s documentary, “The Return of Elder Pingree” on Sunday, October 13.
-Also, please check out our Screenplay Finalists and Song Finalists.
-So without further ado, here it is!
+Our screening schedule is a result of 100+ hours of designing, redesigning, obliterating and then crafting how this cinematic awesomeness best screens together.
+Forgive our obsession, but our filmmakers, writers, and musicians spent far more than 100 hours creating these works, so we had to return the favor.
+Cherin Spencer Bower’s short film “An Eaglet’s First Flight” launches us at 5:00 PM on Friday, October 11, and we land with Geoff Pingree’s documentary, “The Return of Elder Pingree” on Sunday, October 13.
+So, without further ado, here is our schedule!

 Meet Hammad, Jonathan and our staff.
 Ask questions and (hopefully) get some answers.
 Walk around and absorb the beauty of the 103-year-old Regent Theatre.
 Most importantly, meet each other.
 Who knows?
 You could meet your next collaborator, best friend, or spouse.

 An Eaglet’s First Flight (Short – USA) 5:39

 Since at least the 1980s, bald eagle pairs have nested along the Bitterroot River near MPG Ranch in Florence, Montana.
 In 2016, the active nest fledged two young.
 Dir.
 Cherin Spencer-Bower.

 Captured through the lens of ten interlocking musical vignettes, each produced in a different style of film making, we follow the story of a young Artist’s life, through the trials and challenges of self-discovery.
 Dirs.
 Lindsay Katt, Heather Matarazzo, Jeremiah Kipp, Carl Byrd.

 WONDERWALL (Music Vid – Ukraine) 7:00